bluebird75/winpdb/README.rst

 **Note from Philippe Fremy**

-*I started porting winpdb-reborn to Python 3 / Phoenix but the amount of effort exceeds my availability.
+*I started porting winpdb-reborn to Python 3 / Phoenix .
+This is still in progress.
 So: WINPDB ON PYTHON 3 IS BUGGY AND NOT WORKING.*

 *If you like winpdb and want it on python 3 please contribute a bit of your time to fix one or two bugs.
 With the help of everybody, we can make it work !
 It is on the master branch of this repo*